Josh-su/My-OliveTin-Configs/Config-1/README.md

 ```
 These CSS rules manage the state of action buttons based on the container's status.
 Buttons appear disabled and semi-transparent when inactive, while they are fully interactive when the corresponding container is running.

-#### (Optional) Adding Animation
-If you want to add animation effects to your action button, take a look at this collection of [CSS animation examples](https://github.com/Josh-su/My-OliveTin-Configs/blob/main/Config-1/CSS-Animations.md)

 #### change status color by the container.state that change the css class
 ```css
 p.running {